WouterBant/GEVit-DL2-Project/Blogpost_Jasper.md

     PE_{(pos,2i)} &= sin(pos/10000^{2i/d_{\text{model}}}) \\
     PE_{(pos,2i+1)} &= cos(pos/10000^{2i/d_{\text{model}}})
 \end{align}$$
 In the above equations, $pos$ is the position and $i$ is the dimension.
-The exact details about the transformer architecture can be found in ["Attention is All you Need"](https://proceedings.neurips.cc/paper_files/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html)
+The exact details about the transformer architecture can be found in ["Attention is All you Need"](https://proceedings.neurips.cc/paper_files/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html).

 <strong> Vision Transformer: </strong>

+The ViT closely follows the original Transformer architecture ["An Image is Worth...](https://arxiv.org/abs/2010.11929).
+The standard Transformer receives a 1D sequency of token embeddings as input.
+For the ViT to handle 2D images, the image $x \in \mathbb{R}^{H \times W \times C}$ is reshaped into a sequence of flattened 2D patches $x_p \in \mathbb{R}^{N \times (P^2 \cdot C)}$.
+In this input $H$ is the height of the input image, $W$ is the width, $C$ is the number of channels (3 for RGB images).
+Furthermore $(P,P)$ is the resolution of each image patch and $N=HW/P^2$ is the number of patches and thereby the input sequence length to the transformer.
+The ViT uses a constant latent vector size $D$ in all its layers, so each patch is flattened and mapped to $D$ dimensions.
+This flattening is done using a trainable linear projection.
+This results in each patch $P$ getting its own patch embedding.
+A schematic scheme of the architecture is shown in Figure 5.

 <table align="center">
   <tr align="center">